The AI-Native Company Blueprint

 - Critical failures (e.g., Company Bus unreachable) → alert humans immediately via email/chat and halt autonomous work

 New health checks are added by dropping an assertion CLI into the repo's health check registry — a versioned YAML file listing which checks run, at what frequency, and what failure routing to apply.
-No changes to the health runner itself are needed.
+The health runner picks them up automatically.

 The Assertion as the Unit of Operational TDD